hodovani/hodovani.github.io/notes/DRAFT-tensorflowjs-reinforement-learning-with-cart-pole-simulation.md

 - Check examples of this lib https://github.com/karpathy/reinforcejs
 - At the bottom of the page is a good example https://cs.stanford.edu/people/karpathy/convnetjs/docs.html
 - check this video https://www.youtube.com/watch?v=o98qlvrcqiU
+- an examle witn karpathy RL library and cartpole env https://glitch.com/edit/#!/root-honored-ambert?path=script.js%3A2276%3A30